 I have never been a fan of boiling vegetables.
 Not only does it leach out a lot of the nutrients (that then get tossed alongside the water), the texture of boiled vegetables can quickly turn to mush.

-Steaming vegetables is better, but there isn't a lot of opportunity to flavor vegetables when you are steaming them.
+Steaming vegetables is better (you can steam green beans in the Instant Pot), but there isn't a lot of opportunity to flavor vegetables when you are steaming them.

 Roasting vegetables gives them the best flavor AND texture.
 Roasting alone helps to caramelize the vegetables and bring out their natural sugars.
 You also have lots of opportunity to add flavor through oils, seasonings, and salt.
-My favorite veggies to roast are carrots, green beans, broccoli, and asparagus.
+My favorite veggies to roast (or at least saute) are carrots, green beans, broccoli, and asparagus.

 Carrots: I used whole carrots that I peeled and trimmed (leaving some of the fronds on for looks).
 If the carrots are super thick, you may want to half or quarter them lengthwise.